brunoguilherme1/blueskypost/README.md

 A lightweight agent that explains Bluesky posts by fetching the original post, analyzing text and images, retrieving external context when needed, and returning a concise explanation in 3–5 bullet points.

-The system is designed for social posts that depend on missing context: memes, slang, recent events, screenshots, quoted posts, linked articles, niche references, or visual cues.

 ## Live Demo

 A deployed version of the application is available here: